isoamyl50/vieticket-inspector-pwa/README.md

 * **Informative Ticket Details:**  Clearly displays ticket validity status and relevant attendee information.
 * **Light/Dark Mode:**  Choose your preferred visual theme, with an option to match your system's settings.
 * **Fast load time:**  The app opens instantly, thanks to its PWA architecture.

+## Demo

+Go to [https://inspect.vieticket.io.vn/](https://inspect.vieticket.io.vn/) to see the app in action.
+This demo runs fully on the client side with no real API calls, so you can test it without any server setup.
+Please refer to the guide on the demo page for more information.
+Source code for the demo is available in the `live-demo` branch.

 ## How To Use